 Parent Fact Sheets

 Clear communication is critical in the relationship between schools, families and carers, services and the broader community.
 To assist in this we have developed a series of Parent Fact Sheets which are available on line and in a printable format.
-They cover topics such as Allergies, Child and Family Centres, Disability Support, Diversity, English as an Additional Language, Enrolment, Professional Support Staff, and Support for Students with Disability.
+They cover topics such as Allergies, Child and Family Learning Centres, Disability Support, Diversity, English as an Additional Language, Enrolment, Professional Support Staff, and Support for Students with Disability.

 Inclusive Practice – Illustrations of Practice